 other "best" singer-songwriters, Bruce Springsteen and Lucinda Williams,

 he dwells on big, often difficult moments in the lives of ordinary

 people.
 By staying with them even as he flies into metaphor, he

 — The New York Times

-October is going to be a great month for music under the the Rocky Mountain Highway banner.
-Richard doesn't tour the USA very often, so don't miss this chance to see him and hear tunes from his latest CD to be released on September 9th!
-There is nothing like being up close and hanging out with the artist at the house, so please:
+Richard doesn't tour the USA very often, so don't miss this chance to see him and hear tunes from Careless, released on September 9th!

 Click HERE for tickets and join us here for